-Healing will progress and your lower body settles into a more final shape and position.
+Healing will progress and your arms will settle into a more final shape and position.

 - You may ease into your regular fitness routine.
-However realize that your body may require some time to return to previous strength. - Discomfort or tightness and tingling of the skin will resolve. - No need to resume smoking.
-You have now gone 10 weeks (4 weeks prior to surgery and 6 weeks following) without a cigarette.
+However realize that your upper body may require some time to return to previous strength. - Discomfort or tightness and tingling of the skin and upper arm will resolve. - No need to resume smoking.
+You have now gone 10 weeks (4weeks prior to surgery and 6 weeks following) without a cigarette.
 For your long-term health, there is no need to resume smoking.